 This one-pan Lemon Chicken and Sweet Potato recipe is so delicious, you’ll want to make it weekly!
 Chicken breasts and sweet potatoes are roasted in classic Greek flavors (lemon, olive oil, oregano) until juicy and tender.
 Make this no-fuss healthy recipe for dinner or meal prep it for the week!
 (Paleo & Whole-30)

 One of the simplest yet most delicious meals to prepare is roasted chicken and potatoes.
 A Greek roasted chicken consists of classic flavors - oregano, garlic, olive oil, and lots of fresh lemon juice.
 It is usually roasted over a bed of potatoes.
 A staple in every Greek household, this meal requires minimum preparation, one pan, and is sure to please everyone around the dinner table!

-A whole chicken is ideal if you have the time, but if you are like me and want food on the table as fast as possible, chicken breast or thighs work just as well.
-Because the chicken is roasted on top of a bed of potatoes, the potatoes absorb all of the delicious flavors of the chicken, making this one-pot meal the perfect comfort food.
+A whole chicken is ideal if you have the time, but if you are like me and want food on the table as fast as possible, chicken breasts or thighs work just as well.
+Because the chicken is roasted on top of a bed of sweet potatoes, the potatoes absorb all of the delicious flavors of the chicken, making this one-pot meal the perfect comfort food.

 I am always trying to give classic recipes a healthy makeover with delicious “superfoods”.
 This is my take on the classic Greek Lemon Chicken and Potatoes.